naoleyrashmi/GIPOC/readme.md

         - S3 connectvity established within container.
         - Jenkins Pipeline set for setting up the environment and destroying the same.
         - Running the container on remote machine.
+        - Using same JenkinsJOb to create unique containers